aiedward/argos.corpora/readme.md

 is saved to MongoDB and can later be used to evaluate the performance of the main Argos project's clustering.

-You can downloaded the latest `pages-articles` dump at [http://dumps.wikimedia.org/enwikinews/latest/](http://dumps.wikimedia.org/enwikinews/latest/).
+You can download the latest `pages-articles` dump at [http://dumps.wikimedia.org/enwikinews/latest/](http://dumps.wikimedia.org/enwikinews/latest/).